Where to see art outdoors: Sculpture parks and art gardens to visit now

 Running annually from April to October, in landscape designer Capability Brown's 'lost' lower gardens, Burghley House’s renowned sculpture exhibitions show a mixture of works which often take their inspiration from the house and gardens.
 Explore fantastic sculpture alongside pretty wildflowers, a charming icehouse and expansive lake, all in Burghley's vast grounds.

 The gardens and parkland are open daily.
+Burghley House is open on selected days.
 Check their website for more details and to book.